-A virtual telephone assessment must only be conducted where a virtual video assessment is not possible. dentification will be verified using the security questions in table 15, appendix J. It is not possible to complete any examinations during a telephone assessment and visual observations are not possible therefore the level of detail gained from such an assessment are significantly reduced.
+A telephone assessment must only be conducted where a virtual assessment is not possible.
+Identification will be verified using the security questions in table 15, appendix J. It is not possible to complete any physical examinations during a telephone assessment and visual observations are not possible, however some elements of mental state or cognitive state examination may be completed as per section 5.8.1, table 9.
+Therefore, the level of observational detail gained from such an assessment is reduced.

-Although the applicant is not visible, the process of history taking and analysis for a face-toface assessment is followed.
-The need for a comprehensive history is essential where observations and examinations are absent.
+Although the applicant is not visible, the process of history taking and analysis for a face-to-face assessment is followed.
+The need for a comprehensive history is essential where observations and physical examinations are absent.
 Any areas which cannot be identified through auditory observations should be explored within the report appropriately using clarifying questions.